Lists of school-related attacks

 Lists of attacks (Note: A narrow definition of "attacks" is used for this list so as to exclude warfare, public attacks (as in political protests), accidental shootings, and suicides and murder-suicides by rejected spouses or suitors that have occurred on school property or related primarily to school issues or events.) on schools include:

 List of school attacks by type of institution

-There are three lists in this category.
+There are six lists in this category.
 Among them are: